Jowett Jupiter: Motor sport success

-Performance and contemporary driving impressions
+Contemporary road tests

 A car tested by the British magazine The Motor in 1950 had a top speed of 86.1 mph and could accelerate from 0-60 mph in 18.0 seconds.
 A fuel consumption of 25.1 mpgimp was recorded.
 The test car cost £1086 including taxes.
 At this time a Jaguar XK120 cost £1263 including taxes when tested by the same magazine.

 A road test by the competitor magazine, The Autocar recorded a top speed of 90 mph (145 km/h) but acceleration to 60 mph for these testers took them to 20.4 seconds.
 The final drive ratio on the first publicly presented prototype of 4.1 to 1 was reduced to 4.56 to 1 and it is possible that the final drive on the tested cars was not the same.
-The Autocar testers were enthused by the car's performance, especially in view of the "well-known ... verve of the Javelin engine" and its "susceptiblity to power output increase".
+The Autocar testers were enthusiastic about the car's performance, especially in view of the "well-known ... verve of the Javelin engine" and its "susceptibility to power output increase".
 The Jupiter's compression ratio of 8:1 was nevertheless higher than on most UK market cars in 1950, and some mild "pinging" was recorded using 72 octane fuel, which was the highest grade normally available in Britain at the time.
-Other features drawing particular praise included quick, light though highly geared steering and gear change linkage which was "unusually positive for a steering column layout".
+Other features drawing particular praise included quick, light though highly-geared steering and gear-change linkage which was "unusually positive for a steering column layout".